cine, Lessons Learned

 Also certainly a “look”, but rapidly approaching the too-much-of-everything depth of the hole

-A better place to finesse further from
+A better place to finesse further from, IMO

 More Examples, Stills Gallery